 Nakain Temple Kawagoe

 Nakain – Naka Temple – is the middle temple of a three Buddhist temple complex built in 830 ad.
 The most famous of the three is the nearby Kitain (Temple).
 The gate of the temple is an Important Building for Urban Landscape of Kawagoe.
 Collectively they were known as the Muryojuji.
 It is said that tea in the Kanto region started in the temples of these gardens, 25 years after tea was first introduced in Japan.

 Supposedly a priest Jikaku brought the seeds from Mt Hiei which was part of the region where tea started in Japan, currently recognised as the prefecture Shiga.
 He planted them in the gardens of Muryojuji.
 The long and the short of it is that Nakain is recognised as the birthplace of Sayama Tea.
 There is a large stone monument commemorating this claim to fame in the garden of the temple.

 That Nakain is the birthplace of green tea in Kanto is surprisingly a little known fact outside of the tea community.
 But what Nakain is well known for is its weeping cherry blossom.
 However, before the weeping cherry even blooms, the garden is breathtaking in early March too.
 The garden is small, but it is one of the most beautifully coordinated gardens in Kawagoe.
 In early March a variety of colored tree blossoms pop against the most magnificent pine trees and evergreens

 Weeping cherry blossom Nakain

 There are other cherry blossom trees on the grounds of the temples.
-About 20 in total.
-The temple is not as busy as other neighboring temples and is more of a tranquil retreat.
+The temple generally is not as busy as other neighboring temples and is more of a tranquil retreat.
 However, during the period of the cherry blossoms it experiences an influx of visitors, particularly photographers.